I love TQTs!

 A Test Question Template is a student-facing resource that explicitly connects a Lesson Learning Objective (LLO) with multiple specific examples of how that LLO might be assessed on a test.
 TQTs thus show students what they will need to do on tests, and how to practice, without revealing all details of the tests.
 From the instructor side, TQTs' pre-specification of test question formats makes test-writing more straightforward; by varying certain details within a consistent broader structure, we can generate additional new questions with relative ease.

-Beyond making tests less stressful and more rewarding for students and instructors, TQTs should generally promote students transfer of knowledge to new contexts by encouraging practice on multiple examples with different surface features (Kaminske et al. 2020).
+Beyond making tests less stressful and more rewarding for students and instructors, TQTs should generally promote students' transfer of knowledge to new contexts by encouraging practice on multiple examples with different surface features (Kaminske et al. 2020).

-Since the TQT framework emphasizes (A) cognition above and beyond straight memorization, (B) transparent alignment of practice and testing, and (C) abundant opportunities for creative and collaborative student practice, it may be considered a cousin of approaches such as specs grading, Mary-Ann Wilkelmes' TILT, and Deb Donovan's Learning Targets and Success Criteria.
+Since the TQT framework emphasizes (A) cognition above and beyond straight memorization, (B) transparent alignment of practice and testing, and (C) abundant opportunities for creative and collaborative student practice, it may be considered a cousin of approaches such as specs grading, Mary-Ann Winkelmes' TILT, and Deb Donovan's Learning Targets and Success Criteria.

-TQT-Focused Webinars & Podcasts
+Selected TQT-Related Webinars & Podcasts

 Ongoing TQT-Related Projects